-Starting school is a major transition for children and their families.
-It is a period of change that can be both challenging and exciting.
+Starting school is a major change for children and their families.
+It can be both challenging and exciting.

-As an early childhood professional, you can support the children in your care and their families to make this transition as smooth as possible.
+You can support children and their families to make this transition as smooth as possible.
 It is important for you to understand that the transition experience starts well before, and extends far beyond, a child’s first day of school.